Kimble’s Selects ECRS in its Quest to Enhance Traditional Employee Dining

 Below, Kimble Carter speaks with representatives from ECRS about a recent POS integration project in a large corporate cafeteria, which has transformed the employee dining experience and provided Kimble’s with an 18% uplift in profit growth.

 with Kimble Carter,

-Owner of Kimble’s Food by Design
+Owner of Kimble’s

 When did you begin looking at the micro-market concept and what led to your decision to move forward with it?